TV advertising is being impacted by video-on-demand and streaming services.

 TV advertisers know that subscription video streaming services are hurting their TV spots.
 The TV advertising scene is seeing a steep decline that is repeated across the globe.
 What are CMOs Top Priorities in 2023?

 But TV advertisement budgets do not disappear.
-It is reallocated to other places.
+They are reallocated to other places.
 So, where is the money earned out of the TV budget going?
-It is going to different channels with digital advertising.
+It is going to different digital advertising channels.
 For example, Facebook and Google are trying to create TV-like offerings to retain users in their ad-rich space and are ready to capture TV ad bucks.

 Their plus point is the capability to target individual viewers, which is a highly attractive prospect for advertisers.
-Moreover, the tech giants will purchase broadcasting rights to major events like sports.
+Moreover, the tech giants will purchase broadcasting rights for major sports events.
 All this implies that the TV’s dominance of advertising bucks has paved the way for digital.

 How media owners and creators are responding?